Lesley Dill: Artistic career and style

 In the eighties, Dill began working in sculpture, creating both wood and cast bronze sculptures.
 A gift of Emily Dickinson poems in 1990 proved to be important to the development of Dill's style, as she began to work the text of poems directly into her pieces, something that she has continued throughout her career with the works of a variety of poets, including Emily Dickinson, Pablo Neruda, and Salvador Espiru.

 Another major influence on Dill's work is the time she spent living and working in India with her husband.
 There she was impacted by the landscape, weather, architecture, clothing, and other sensory aspects of her environment.
 Her decision to experiment with painting text on human models and photographing these "living sculptures" was inspired by watching Indian women creating henna designs.

 Her forays into photography transitioned into working in performance art, with pieces like Speaking Dress (1994).
 She explores the relationship of text and language to a variety of media, often employing a diverse range of materials.
 Voices in My Head from 1997, in the collection of the Honolulu Museum of Art, demonstrates how the artist combines photography with text, embellishing the work with charcoal and thread.
 Dill has described language as being "...the touchstone, the pivot point of all my work."
 Her work crosses traditional boundaries between artistic disciplines and includes printmaking, drawing, sculpture, photography and performance art, often used in tandem with one another.

 Community projects and performances

 In the 1990s, Dill began a project with Graphicstudio/USF in Tampa, Florida, through which she created several large-scale pieces which were hung as billboards around the city.
 The billboards reached a broader audience, including many who may not visit traditional museum or gallery settings.

 In addition to her sculpture and works on paper, Dill is known for her performance work and public projects.
-In 2000, the Southeastern Center for Contemporary Art, Winston-Salem presented Lesley Dill, Tongues on Fire: Visions and Ecstasy, the artist's first community-based project, which included a performance done in collaboration with the Emmanuel Baptist Church Spiritual Choir.
+In 2000, the Southeastern Center for Contemporary Art, Winston-Salem presented Lesley Dill, Tongues on Fire: Visions and Ecstasy, the artist's first community-based project, which included an exhibition of new work inspired by over 700 community stories about spirituality and mysticism, four outside billboards, and a performance done in collaboration with the Emmanuel Baptist Church Spiritual Choir.

 In 2003, Dill's performance project I Heard a Voice, done in collaboration with Tom Morgan and the Ars Nova Singers, was presented at the Evergreen Cultural Centre (Vancouver).
 It included the world premiere of the performance piece I Dismantle.